Esri/feedback-js-api-next/esm-samples/jsapi-node/README.md

 # ArcGIS API for JavaScript in Node

-Integrating Node with [`@arcgis/core`](https://www.npmjs.com/package/@arcgis/core) requires that you use tooling such as Rollup build commonjs wrappers for the ArcGIS API for JavaScript.
+Integrating Node with [`@arcgis/core`](https://www.npmjs.com/package/@arcgis/core) requires that you use tooling such as Rollup to build commonjs wrappers for the ArcGIS API for JavaScript.

 ```js
 // rollup.config.js